Dexterous Manipulation System for Underwater EOD Applications

 SRT was competitively selected for additional funding through the Commercialization Pilot Program.
 The goals of that phase of the program included: improving the capabilities of the End-Effector Retrofit Kit (E2RK) which enabled the tool change capability of SRT to be retrofitted to a QinetiQ TALON robot and matured for field use; advancing and integrating the plug-n-play end-effector technology onto the Remotec HD-2 manipulator; to investigate the feasibility of adapting the E2RK onto an iRobot Packbot manipulator; and to advance the base SRT technology and integrate the SRT manipulator onto a robot platform.

 SRT was further selected for additional commercialization funding through the Extended Support Program.
-The goals of this program are to miniaturize and deploy the SRT technology on the smaller, dismounted class of robots, and to harden the automatic version of the SRT to handle more challenging environmental conditions.
-As part of this work, RE2 partially developed the single degree of freedom DS1-MA manipulator, which is deployed on the Macro USA Armadillo robot, and the four degree of freedom DS4-MS manipulator prototype, which is integrated on the Macro USA Scorpion robot.
+The goals of this program were to miniaturize and deploy the SRT technology on the smaller, dismounted class of robots, and to harden the automatic version of the SRT to handle more challenging environmental conditions.